 1. In order to be considered for entry, applicants must have completed:

-– an undergraduate degree and at least 5 years of documented relevant professional experience; or
+- A three-year undergraduate qualification in a cognate area*, and at least two years of documented relevant work experience.

 Meeting these requirements does not guarantee selection.